RoadieHQ/marketing-site/content/docs/getting-started/install-github-app/index.md

 ![A link that says "Integrations"](./integrations-link.png)

-4. Click "Add GitHub App"
+4. Open the GitHub accordion and click "Add GitHub App"

 ![A button that says "Add GitHub App"](./add-github-app.png)